BLCM/BLCMods/Borderlands 2 mods/Exotek/QOL/README.md

 ### Psycho

+- All COMs now have a legendary skin material.

 **[Legendary Reaper]** *''This is gonna get ugly.''*
 - Increases the time before your **Bloodlust** stacks start to **decay** by **2** seconds.